 The UE Context management function allows the AMF to establish, modify or release a UE Context in the AMF and the NG-RAN node e.g. to support user individual signalling on NG.

 The function also enables the AMF to manage RRC state notifications of a CM-CONNECTED UE.

+The function also enables NG-RAN to request AMF to trigger CN based mobile terminated communication handling for a UE configured with eDRX beyond 10.24 second sin RRC_INACTIVE state.